Basic survival gear

 Clean water is highly important

-As for water purification, I invested in a Berkey water purifier.
-The Big Berkey is perfect at home and camping.
+As for water purification, I invested in the water freedom system.
+This system is perfect at home and camping.
 For home use, the money I saved over one year buying bottled water paid for it.
 Having piece of mind knowing that if the power goes off for an extended time that I’ll be able to filter water out of a pond, lake or ditch if need be.
 I use it to filter all city water now that I drink.

-The Sport Berkey is perfect for those away trips.
-It’s a water bottle and small enough to fit inside my overnight bag.
+Keeping a water bottle stashed inside my overnight bag is a priority.
 I even use it when I’m just out and about.
 I’m always prepared in the event that water isn’t abundant.
 The filters last for about seven to eight years and they’re cheap.
+More information about the Water Freedom System can be found by clicking on this highlighted link.

 I always have my concealed firearm and CCW license on me.
 But unfortunately there are times when I can’t have it such as flying or going into areas where it’s not permitted.